flutar/flutar.github.io/_posts/2016-11-27-tw-after-test-analysis-1119.md

 #### 独立写作

 ```
 When professor gives the assignment to require student learn as much as possible in a short time, which method is more effective?
-Sdtudying together in a group or studying alone.
+Studying together in a group or studying alone.
 ```